fastapi/fastapi/docs/en/docs/tutorial/first-steps.md

 # Getting Started

-FastAPI's set up aspires to be as simple and intuitive as possible to help you get coding your API faster.
-This document provides an overview on how to install, set up, run the development server, and view your API's documentation.
+FastAPI is fast web-framework for building APIs.
+To get started, install FastAPI, set up your main file, run the development server, and view your API's documentation.

-## Installation
+## Installing FastAPI
-To install FastAPI, follow the steps below.

-1. Open Git Bash.
-If you haven't downloaded it yet, visit <a href="https://git-scm.com/downloads" class="external-link" target="_blank">the Git Bash website to find a download link.</a>
+1. Open **Git Bash**.
+If you don't have it, download <a href="https://git-scm.com/downloads" class="external-link" target="_blank">the latest version of Git Bash.</a>
 2. Enter `gh repo clone tiangolo/fastapi`.
+3. Open your coding edtor.
+4. Create a new **Python workspace**.

-## Setting up a file
+## Setting up your main file
-Every FastAPI file should have the following:
+A main file (usually named `main.py`) tells your program how to work when launching it for the first time.
+A main FastAPI file should always contain:
 * An `import` command
 * A `fastapi` instance
-* A **path operation decorator**
+* A path operation decorator
-* A **path operation function**
+* A path operation function
 * An output

-To see how to incorporate these components in your file, follow the steps below:
+To add these components to your file, follow the steps below:

 ---

-### Step 1 - Import `FastAPI`
+### 1. Import `FastAPI`
 `FastAPI` is a Python class that provides all the functionality for your API.

 ```Python hl_lines="1"
 {!../../../docs_src/first_steps/tutorial001.py!}
 ```

-!!! note "Technical Details"
+!!! technical details
     `FastAPI` is a class that inherits directly from `Starlette`, meaning that you can use all the <a href="https://www.starlette.io/" class="external-link" target="_blank">Starlette</a> functionality with `FastAPI` too.

 ---

-### Step 2 - Create a **`FastAPI` instance**
+### 2. Create `fastapi` instance
-Define the main point of interaction to create your API.
+Define the main point of interaction of your API using the FastAPI class.

 ```Python hl_lines="3"
 {!../../../docs_src/first_steps/tutorial001.py!}